 GASCOIGNE ESTATEOver 100 council and housing association estates across London are under threat of demolition.
 Our research shows where they are.

-The definition of ‘London Affordable Rent’ in the planning consent’s section 106 legal agreement allows rents of up to 80% market rent.
+This is despite the Mayor’s own estate regeneration policy requiring no net loss of social rented housing.
+Indeed, the replacement ‘social’ housing is all ‘London Affordable Rent’ which is defined in the planning consent’s section 106 legal agreement as up to 80% market rent.

 These replacement ‘affordable’ homes have been funded by the Mayor and the estate was exempted by the Mayor from his requirement to ballot residents on the demolition of their homes.

 Planning application documents confirm that tenants have been offered the ‘right to return’ to new homes on the estate, but acknowledge that (because the estate is being redeveloped by the Council’s new Housing Company) the terms and rent levels of new tenancies would differ from those that tenants currently enjoy:

 Compulsory Purchase Orders have been issued and demolition is due to start in 2020.
 Barking and Dagenham only offers an option of shared ownership for leaseholders who want to return to the estate.